-5 species of whales were encountered during this voyage.
-A total of 21 ID pictures uploaded of humpback whale flukes to Happywhale, out of which 8 have already been identified as individuals in the Happywhale catalogue.
+We have uploaded multiple pictures of humpback whale flukes to Happywhale, out of which 1 has already been identified in the Happywhale catalogue.

 These findings are a valuable contribution to science, helping to enhance our understanding of whale populations on a global scale.